 Martin Luther Library

 The Martin Luther Library is the centre for academic excellence.
 It has more than 60,000 volumes.
-The e-library section allows the researcher to browse ATLA, where more than 2,000 serial titles on microfilm and more than 30,000 monograph titles on microfiche or microfilm of 120 journals are available online.
-Apart from these journals, National and International journals, which are not available with the ATLA are procured and hard copies are stored for the use of the researcher.
-Students are given training on how to use and access the online resources for their class and research work.
+The “Online Library” has 12 workstations and space for another 8 persons to make use of the available online facilities.
+With subscriptions to EBSCO/ATLA the staff, students and the patrons have access to browse more than 2,000 serial titles on microfilm and more than 30,000 monograph titles on microfiche or microfilm of 120 journals which are available online.
+Apart from these journals, National and International journals unavailable with the ATLA are procured and hard copies are stored for the use of the researchers.
+Students are given training on how to use and access the online resources for their class and research works.
 Scholars from other seminaries, secular colleges and universities and also pastors from Chennai city are the beneficiaries of the library resources.

 Lutheran Heritage Archives